stephanenicolas/Quality-Tools-for-Android/README.md

 0. Using [Jacoco instead of emma](https://github.com/jacoco/jacoco/pull/64#issuecomment-12150910) would help getting more standard Sonar config
 1. get aggregated tests and code coverage
 2. get monkey through Maven, [using this technique](http://stackoverflow.com/questions/3968064/ideas-for-automating-android-monkey-runs) get the results in Sonar
-3. [FEST Android](https://github.com/square/fest-android) should be included as well (thx to Jake Wharton for pointing this out).
-4. Add support for Travis CI.
+3. Add support for Travis CI.
 Alternatives welcome.

 # Usage